KnowageLabs/Knowage-Documentation/functionalities-guide/SVG/ka_user_svg.rst

 Advanced functionalities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Other the default drill navigation that you have if for the document are defined more than one member, is it possible to cross versus other Knowage documents.
 To enable this feature, is necessary to set the enableExternalCross property for the MEMBER tag.
-Here an example in :numref:`codeforenablingcross`:
+Here an example:

 .. _codeforenablingcross:
 .. code-block:: xml